0.1 preview · macOS only for now · unsigned build (right-click → Open the first time)

 Why it exists

 Most note tools want to be a platform.
 They sync, they collaborate, they have a Discord, they sell a subscription. mdz wants to render your markdown.
-The whole binary is 7.7 MB; the .dmg is 4.8 MB.
-There is no telemetry.
+The whole release binary is 8.5 MB; the .dmg is 5.0 MB.
+Anonymous, opt-out telemetry (open/render/search timings, no document content) helps tune the perf budget — that's the only network call.
 There is no account.
 The "settings" are a five-line config file.
 Open the folder, read the notes.

 Software, like dim sum, should be ordered in small portions and not by the menu price.